careertrainer.ai

 What you'll practise

-• Name tension without blame
+• Call out tension without blame

-• Secure one concrete behavior commitment
+• Get a concrete behaviour commitment

 Sophie Morgan